crankyoldgit/IRremoteESP8266/README.md

 backward compatibility for projects using the old style.
 Going forward, only the new `kConstantName` style will be supported for new protocol additions.

-In the unlikely case it does break your code, then you may have been referencing something you likely should not have.
+In the unlikely case, it does break your code, then you may have been referencing something you likely should not have.
 You should be able to quickly determine the new name from the old. e.g. `CONSTANT_NAME` to `kConstantName`.
 Use common sense or examining the library's code if this does affect code.